 The spring work will be tree, herb and vegetable planting, seed starting and planting, nursery care that will involve learning about plants, as well as co-designing and planting new gardens, and caring for already planted plants.

 Summer is mostly maintenance, harvest, design, nursery and plant care, and preparing new garden areas.

-Fall will involve more tree planting, preparing new garden areas for spring, more design, and of course harvest, as well as food and medicine preservation and processing, including canning, drying and making tinctures.
+Fall will involve more tree planting, preparing new garden areas for spring, more design, and of course harvest, as well as potentially food and medicine preservation and processing, including canning, drying and making tinctures (depending on the year).

 Regardless of time of year, the program will involve reading books and multi-media course materials in your own time, doing exercises and activities, and partaking in discussions with Trent.
 The longer you stay, the more things you will learn about.

 Other work exchanges are also possible for shorter periods, though you will not be able to earn a PDC (requires 1 month minimum commitment, though again, this can be over a longer period).